StackVista/stackstate-docs/stackpacks/integrations/k8sTs-kubernetes.md

 #### Tags

-All tags defined in Kubernetes will be retrieved and added to the associated components and relations in StackState as labels.
+All tags defined in Kubernetes will be retrieved and added to the associated components and relations in Rancher Observability as labels.

 The following labels will also be added to imported elements as relevant: